tarekziade/smwogger/README.rst

 Smwogger will play the sequence and control the status code for each operation.

+You can also control some headers by defining their names and values in a headers section.

 Example in YAML ::

     x-smoke-test:
       scenario:
       - - getSomething
         - status: 200
+          headers:
+            Content-Type: application/json
       - - getSomethingElse
         - status: 200
       - - getSomething